 The kettlebell snatch can be done with one or two bells, similarly to the dumbbell snatch.
 Also, note that the loading is slightly shifted to the hips and posterior shoulder due to kettlebells’ offset nature.

 The alternating dumbbell snatch is a slight variation of the dumbbell snatch (single arm) in that it has a lifter transfer the dumbbell from one hand to the other in between repetitions, often in the down phase of the lift.
 This cyclical, rhythmic transferring of the dumbbell from side to side can allow the lifter to increase work capacity and make the movement more aerobic in nature (due to longer duration sets).

 Dumbbell Snatch Alternatives

-Below are three (3) dumbbell snatch alternatives coaches and athletes can use to increase power, general strength and muscle endurance.
+Below are three dumbbell snatch alternatives coaches and athletes can use to increase power, general strength, and muscle endurance.

 Dumbbell Clean and Press

-The dumbbell clean and press is a power/strength movement that uses similar muscle groups and movement patterning as the dumbbell snatch.
-This exercise can be done for similar rep, loading, and overall training volume ranges.
+The dumbbell clean and press is a power and strength movement that uses similar muscle groups and movement patterning as the dumbbell snatch.
+Do the dumbbell clean and press for similar rep, loading, and overall training volume ranges.

-The muscle snatch, most commonly done with the barbell, is a regressed version of the barbell snatch since it doesn’t not require as much technical proficiency and mobility in the receiving position.
-Like the dumbbell snatch, the muscle snatch can be used with many beginners to help establish better pulling mechanics and increase the muscle demands on the upper body.
+The muscle snatch, most commonly done with the barbell, is a regressed version of the barbell snatch since it doesn’t require as much technical proficiency and mobility in the receiving position.
+Like the dumbbell snatch, the muscle snatch can help new lifters establish better pulling mechanics while still targeting the upper body.

 Snatch High Pull

-The snatch high pull can be done with either a barbell, kettlebell, or dumbbell; all of which have the same pulling mechanics as the snatch without the turnover and overhead support phases.
-This may be useful for individuals who are trying to limit overhead training due to injury or to improve their performance in the snatch pull.
+You can do the snatch high pull with a barbell, kettlebell, or dumbbell — all of which allow for the same pulling mechanics as the snatch without the turnover and overhead support phases.
+This may be useful for individuals trying to limit overhead training due to injury or improve their snatch pull performance.